Forever Faster from day one

 The Dutch national team sports the orange jerseys featuring three stripes of a different supplier – all but one.
-Team captain Johan Cruyff dominates the field of the final match in a custom-made PUMA kit and shoes, feeling so connected to us that he couldn't play in anything else.
+Team captain Johan Cruyff dominates the field of the final match in a custom-made PUMA kit, feeling so connected to us that he couldn't play in anything else.
 The custom jersey and shorts bear only two stripes.
 He writes football history and bags the "Player of the Tournament", and "European Footballer of the Year" title the second time in a row.

 A Cat in Court

 PUMA tennis shoes are Guillermo Vilas' constant companion on his winning streak around the world.
 He wins the French, the US and the Australian open, proving that PUMA has also established a reputation as a supplier of top tennis athletes.